Built by a practicing veterinarian

 SPECIES AWARE.

 Enter the patient, the drug, the route.
 Get the dose, the dilution, and the rate.
-Worked end to end — no scratch paper, no double-checking.
+Worked end to end.
+No scratch paper.

 Open Vetinuity →